Safari goers view elephants at Chobe National Park. Photo by Charles Leonard.

 1. Explore Chobe by land and water

 The Chobe River fosters a unique ecosystem with one of the densest wildlife concentrations in Africa, both on land and water.
-By spending half the day exploring the Chobe riverfront by boat and half the day by 4×4, you’ll see a huge array of aquatic, woodland, and savanna wildlife.
+On a day trip, you can spend half the day exploring the Chobe Riverfront by boat and half the day by 4×4 in Chobe National Park.
+You’ll see a huge array of aquatic, woodland, and savanna wildlife.

 Small group of elephants drinks water on the shore of the chobe river at chobe national park in Botswana